 Declaration of Conformity with the German Corporate Governance Code pursuant to § 161 of the German Stock Corporation Act (AktG)

-These deviations from the recommendations were or are due to the following considerations:
+These deviations from the recommendations are due to the following considerations:

 a) Point 3.8 (3):

-In Point 3.8, (3), the Code recommends agreeing a specified deductible in any D&O insurance policy taken out for supervisory board members.
+In Point 3.8 (3), the Code recommends agreeing a specified deductible in any D&O insurance policy taken out for supervisory board members.
 For supervisory board members as well, this should be based on the legal requirements for management board members arising due to the Act on the Appropriateness of Management Board Compensation (VorstAG) dated July 31, 2009.
 No such deductible has been agreed at the expense of Supervisory Board members.
 This would reduce the attractiveness of Supervisory Board activities, and thus also the company’s chances in the competition to attract qualified candidates.
 Furthermore, it would also improperly apply to employee representatives.
-The recommendation made in Point 3.8 (3) has therefore not been and is not followed.
+The recommendation made in Point 3.8 (3) is therefore not followed.

 b) Point 4.2.3 (4) and (5):

-Furthermore, no application has been or is made of the recommendations in Point 4.2.3 (4) and (5) of the Code (“severance pay cap”).
+Furthermore, no application is made of the recommendations in Point 4.2.3 (4) ("severance payment cap") and (5) ("change of control compensation cap") of the Code.
 The deviation to Point 4.2.3 (4) and (5) is due to competition-related factors.
 Apart from that, it still has to be definitively clarified whether and how the recommendations in Point 4.2.3 (4) are legally enforceable.

 d) Point 5.3.3: